wikiweb/Fast-Framework/README.md

-# What is Fast Mobile Web App?
+# What is Fast Framework?
 Fast Mobile Web App is the open source HTML5 Mobile Framework for building amazing, Super Fast, cross-platform hybrid native apps with HTML, JavaScript, and CSS.

 ## Development